Darxo/Hardened/README.md

 - Fleeing characters who rally, lose 3 Action Points
 - Fleeing characters now have +1 Action Point
 - Player characters now have +1 Action Point during AutoRetreat
-- **Bandages** worn by enemies now have a 60% chance to drop (down from 100%)
-- Non-Named shields worn by enemies now have a 50% chance to drop (down from 90%)
-- All shields worn by enemies can now drop, even if they have less than 25% Condition or less than 6 Condition left
-- Weapons worn by NPCs now have a 60% chance to drop (down from 90%) but no longer need to have at least 12 Condition to be eligable for dropping
-- Throwing Weapons no longer need to be equipped, or missing an ammunition to be eligable for dropping
 - Armor Penetration is capped at 100%.
 Any Armor Penetration above 100% has no effect.
 Reaching 100% Armor Pen still has damage reduction from remaining armor applied
 - No character can receive more than one negative morale check, caused by a fleeing ally, per turn
 - Dying or Fleeing characters no longer trigger negative morale checks for their allies if the distance between them is greater than the vision of the receiving ally
 - Characters no longer gain +1 additional Resolve against morale checks from fleeing allies, per ally in the battlefield
 - Resurrecting Corpses can no longer knock back characters that are rooted or immune to Displacement.
 Instead they delay their resurrection
 - Burning Damage (Fire Pot, Burning Arrow, Burning Ground) now remove all root-like effects from the targets
-- Characters which are not visible to the player will no longer produce idle or death sounds
+- Characters which are not visible to the player will no longer produce blood effects, idle sounds or death sounds
 - Prevent most skills from playing sounds while their user is hidden
-- Melee Weapons are now eligible for losing condition on an attack if they deal at least 1 Armor Damage (down from 5)
+- Melee Attacks no longer need to have dealt at least 5 Armor Damage to cause a condition loss.
+Instead it is just enough if the weapon had any Armor Damage Multiplier
 - Weapons no longer drop to the ground when their condition goes to 0.
 Instead they drop when the condition is lowered, while it was at 0 condition.
-The weapon break warning is now only displayed while the weapon is at 0 condition
+Weapons are now considered *In poor condition*, when they have 0 Condition (down from 12 or less).
+A weapon that has 0 Condition now deals 50% less damage and its skills cost 50% more Fatigue
 - Weapons with 0 Condition now deal 50% less damage
 - The combat map is no longer revealed at the end of a battle